mhassan1/redis-memory-server/README.md

 ### Debug mode

-Debug mode can be enabled with an environment variable or in the `package.json` `config` section:
+Debug mode can be enabled with an environment variable or in `package.json`:

 ```sh
 REDISMS_DEBUG=1 # also available case-insensitive values: "on", "yes", "true"